 Ajna pools contain an index of prices, discretized into price buckets.
 This is done to simplify the computational requirements of the protocol.
 Price buckets can simply be understood as the price at which lenders are willing to lend against the collateral.
 The particular bucket range and spacing was chosen to be inclusive of a wide range of asset prices, in order to maximize the flexibility of the protocol.
 In a pool there are 7,388 price buckets, spaced 0.5% apart, with 1 being the price of bucket number 3232.
 This means there are 3,232 price buckets below 1, and 4,155 price buckets above 1.
-The following are some useful price buckets in the pool:
+The following are some useful price bucket numbers and their corresponding prices which demonstrate the distribution of price buckets in the pool: